ncatlab/nlab-content/pages/9/6/9/4/24969/content.md

 * Jimmy Aames (2019) Patternhood and Generality: A Peircean Approach to Emergence.
 European Journal of Pragmatism and American Philosophy, XI (2). ([pdf](https://philsci-archive.pitt.edu/16878/1/Patternhood%20and%20Generality.pdf), [web](https://philsci-archive.pitt.edu/16878/))

-On how [[condensed matter physics]] cannot be fully reduced to quantum mechanical theory for all the atoms of which the system consists:
+A claim that [[condensed matter physics]] cannot be fully reduced to quantum mechanical theory for all the atoms of which the system consists:

 * Barbara Drossel, _Strong emergence in condensed matter physics_ ([arXiv:1909.01134](https://arxiv.org/abs/1909.01134)).